mfozz/random-loot-generator/README.md

 - **Quantity Settings:** Define item counts globally (e.g., "1d4+3").
 - **Global Rarity Settings:** Set the global rarity to match your campaign's magic level or your group's current level.
 - **Global Currency Controls:** Add coins by CR or fixed formulas, with an adjustable percent chance for currency.
 - **Creature Type Overrides:** Customize sources, quantities, and chances for each creature type individually.
+- **(NEW)Token-Specific Overrides:** Customize the settings at the token level through token settings.
 - **Export/Import:** Save and load source settings (defaults + overrides) as JSON files.